mocamircea/sygon-token/README.md

   <p>
   Fees are collected at <i>addrFees</i> and they are periodically distributed - partially to the operator entity (the SynergyCrowds company) and partially burned.
 The collected fees can be distributed only by using the <i>distributeAndBurnFee</i> function.
   </p>
-  <p>The proportion to be burned is established through open vote by sygons and stored in <i>nBurnFromFeeQuota</i>.
+  <p>The proportion of token burn from the collected fees is established through open vote by sygons and stored in <i>nBurnFromFeeQuota</i>.
   </p>